 If you wish to explore deeper inside DR Congo, you have to apply for a full visa.
 The DR Congo is infamous for being hard to get and takes a lot of time.
 The government launched an evisa website, but that’s often a hit or miss if whether it’s working or not and therefore quite unreliable.
 The most straightforward way is to apply at the nearest embassy or to go for a tour which includes the invitations and permits, so you’d only have to pay the visa fee upon arrival.

-Ukraine uses the time zone UCT +2.
+DR Congo uses the time zones UCT+1 and UCT +2.

-Ukraine has no difference between summer and winter time.
+DR Congo has no difference between summer and winter time.